 Duality of Interest.
-This study was sponsored by AOTI, Ltd. (Galway, Ireland).
+This study was sponsored by AOTI Ltd. (Galway, Ireland).
 The sponsor incurred all costs for the study including all institutional fees, monitoring, data warehousing, statistical services, and the provision of study devices and supplies.
-R.G.F. received research support from the sponsor during the conduct of the study while employed at the Phoenix VA and has received subsequent speaking honoraria.
-P.J.F., M.E., J.N.B., L.T., T.W., M.G.G., A.M.L., J.A.T., G.R., C.R.D., K.L., D.G., and S.C.R. all received research support from the sponsor during the study.
+R.G.F. received research support from the sponsor during the conduct of the study while employed at the Phoenix VA Healthcare System and has received subsequent speaking honoraria.
+P.J.F., M.E., J.N.B., L.T., T.W., M.G.G., A.M.I..
+I.A.T.
+G.R., C.R.D., K.L., D.G., and S.C.R. all research support from the sponsor during une study.
 No other potential conflicts of interest relevant to this article were reported.